Introduction: HackerBox 0041: CircuitPython

 - Solder the IC socket without the chip in and then put the IC in the socket once cool

-- The 1Mohm potentiometers are marked "B105" on the bottom and the 5Kohm is marked "B502"
+- The 1Mohm potentiometers are marked "B105" on the bottom.
+In some versions of the parts kit, 500Kohm potentiometers are provided instead.
+These are marked "B504".

 Wikipedia Atari Punk Console Page